-- ▶ help identify specific exceptions and anomalies which can then be subject to more traditional substantive audit tests; and - give greater likelihood of identifying errors than random sampling techniques.
+- help identify specific exceptions and anomalies which can then be subject to more traditional substantive audit tests, and - ▶ Give greater likelihood of identifying errors than random sampling techniques.

-We will report the findings from our process and analytics work, including any significant weaknesses or inefficiencies identified and recommendations for improvement, to management and the Audit Committee.
+We will report the findings from our process and analytics work, if we identify any significant weaknesses or inefficiencies, and make recommendations for improvement to management and the Audit Committee.